GFDRR/community-mapping/source/includes/posts/_02-project-design-preparation.md

 In some cases, imagery is made available through the U.S. Department of State’s Imagery to the Crowd initiative.
 This is typically provided in the aftermath of disasters to aid remote mappers.
 Learn more about Imagery to the Crowd at <b>mapgive.state.gov</b>.
 Remember, too, that using aerial imagery as a background layer is generally considered to be the easiest way to map, particularly when many buildings need to be digitized.

 ### GPS Devices, Field Papers, and Smartphones

+If imagery is unavailable for part or all of your target area, having a good base map becomes even more important.
+If detailed, existing data such as road networks and landmarks are already on the map, you should be able to use this as a reference to add new features in their correct locations.
+If a good base map is not already available, you will need to use GPS to build up a base map of your area.

+GPS devices allow mappers to record paths along which they walk as well as individual locations, which are stored with accurate latitudes and longitudes.
+These data can be imported into JOSM and then traced to add features to the database.
+When no imagery is available, it is a good idea to use GPS to build up a base map first.
+Survey teams can first traverse an area with GPS devices, locating roads and major landmarks.
+In a second stage, they can use this base map as a reference to go out and collect more detailed data.

+A service for OSM known as Field Papers enables mappers to print out a piece of paper that displays either an existing OSM map, satellite imagery, or a combination of both.
+The mappers take the Field Papers into the field, draw on them, write notes, and add features to the map—an example of which is shown in figure 2.8.
+Later, the papers can be scanned back into the computer and automatically geo-referenced to their correct locations on the globe.
+It is then a simple process of digitizing the hand-drawn notes.

+This process can be used for building up the base map, as well as for the daily mapping activities of a project.
+Each day, mappers will print out Field Papers of small areas, which surveyors can use to sketch buildings and areas using the correctly located roads as a reference.1 Figures 2.8 and 2.9 show examples using Field Papers “atlas maps.”

+Last, you can use mobile applications to collect OpenStreetMap data.
+Although applications have been developed to map using mobile devices, none of them provides all of the editing features of desktop software.
+Mobile applications are best at mapping points of interest.2

+1- Creating rough sketches of building shapes and their locations is not very precise, and often mappers wonder whether this is a problem.
+Ideally, building shapes will be more accurate, but such accuracy is difficult without imagery to use as a reference.
+If this mapping methodology is used, it is not a major  problem.
+More important than precise building size and location is the topology—which helps to ensure that the buildings are placed correctly in relation to each other and in relation to the (accurately positioned) roads.
+2- For a list of Android editing applications, see http://wiki.openstreetmap.org/wiki/Android#OpenStreetMap_editing_features.